Favourited 1139 times

-We are a group of friends living in a small valley near Galicia, along the Saint James Way ( world-famous, 750-kilometre pilgrimage route also known as the Camino de Santiago) where we dedicate our life to nature and animals apart of three main projects: eco gardening, traditional and eco construction and a house open to pilgrims.
-We have a big vegetable and flower garden, horses and at the moment we are building a meditation and yoga room for those who want to practise them.We live in a pretty valley with a small river passing through.
+We are 3 friends living in a small valley near Galicia, along the Saint James Way ( world-famous, 750-kilometre pilgrimage route also known as the Camino de Santiago) where we dedicate our life to nature and animals apart of three main projects: eco gardening, traditional and eco construction and a house open to pilgrims.
+We have a big vegetable and flower garden, horses and we have a meditation and yoga room for those who want to practise them.We live in a pretty valley with a small river passing through.
 Our town has 20 inhabitants but is full of pilgrims and tourists during the summer months.

-We are compelled by maintaining an environment that brings together pilgrims, locals and volunteers.
+We are compelled by maintaining an environment that brings together pilgrims, locals and Workawayers.

 We form an awesome team and we are looking for people who love to be in nature and take care of our planet.